celebvalleyinfotech/tower_of_rapunzel/tor/dialogue/broomer/brooms.rst

 [BROOMER]_

-    The trouble with selling to witches is they really know how to expoit a situation.
+    The trouble with selling to witches is they really know how to exploit a situation.

 Chat 4